Emergency Medical Science Bridge Program

 1. General college admission requirements:

-1. Complete application for admission.
+1. Complete the application for admission.

-2. Successfully complete College Placement Test.
+2. Successfully complete the College Placement Test.

 2. Possess current North Carolina driver’s license.